First-Time Buyers

 How much down payment do I need to buy a house in Hawaii?

 Down payment requirements vary by loan type.
 FHA loans require as little as 3.5% down, conventional loans can go as low as 3%, VA loans offer zero down payment for eligible veterans, and USDA loans provide zero-down options in qualifying rural areas.
-Hawaii also offers down payment assistance programs that can significantly reduce your out-of-pocket costs.
+Hawaii also offers down payment assistance programs that can significantly reduce out-of-pocket costs.

 Can I get down payment assistance in Hawaii?